 The external iliac lymph nodes lie anterior to the internal iliac lymph nodes and usually form three separate subgrou...

-Extracorporeal shock wave lithotripsy (ESWL) is a common non-invasive treatment for urolithiasis.
+Extracorporeal shock wave lithotripsy (ESWL) is a common non-invasive treatment for urolithiasis, and less commonly for pancreatic or salivary ductal stones 4.
 It is less successful in obese patients and with stones >2 cm.
+Children respond equally well or better to ESWL than adults 5.

 Extramammary Paget disease (EMPD) is the rarer non-breast form of Paget disease of the nipple.
 It is considered a form of adenocarcinoma of the apocrine glandular tissue.
-In men the penis and scrotum are most frequently involved, and in women the vulva.
-Nodal and distant organ metastatic disease...
+In men, the penis and scrotum are most frequently involved, and in women the vulva.
+Nodal and distant organ metastatic diseas...

 Extrarenal pelvis refers to the presence of the renal pelvis outside the confines of the renal hilum; it is a normal anatomic variant.